A Loss Of Sight, Never A Loss Of Vision!

 Blind Soccer

 Blind soccer is played with five players per team, including a sighted goalie.
-The field is split up into three quadrants, providing coaches and guide with different areas on the field to assist players in being aware of where they are on the field.
 In this game, all participants except the goalies must wear eye shades.
 The goalies may also help with giving simple and direct instructions to their teammates on the field.

 |